 Kids are gone now, parents; just us again.
 So here's my plan going forward: once we have them (and ourselves) using subjective and objective pronouns properly, we can move on to “could of” and “should of.”
 Then maybe “lay” and “lie,” or “This is a preposition,” but I don’t want to get too far ahead of ourselves.

 In the meantime, please join me in my quest and elect me President of the United States, for the future of our children and our children’s children.
 And our children’s children’s children.
 And our children’s children’s children’s children.
 And anyone alive in 4973.

 P. S. As I was writing this Tip, I saw an article on a study by the Pew Research Center that compared the Millennials’ reading habits to those of the Baby Boomers.
-Guess what?
-The Millennials read more than we do.
+Guess what, Boomers?
+Millennials read more than we do.
 And, bless them, they are more likely to say there’s a lot of really great information out there that’s not found on the Internet!
-Say hallelujah!

 WordRake won't show them how to use that information in a school report or college essay, but it will help them remove useless words and phrases in their writing, which will move them faster along the road to higher grades.
 They—and you—should try it free for 7 days.
 It works on a PC or a Mac.